Sminnie09/ST558Project1Repo/README.md

 ## Active and Inactive Players in Goalie Records for Select Franchises

-Below, the goalie records of select franchises are binded together into 1 dataframe and the 2 categorical variables of interest are:
+The goalie records of select franchises are binded together into 1 dataframe and the 2 categorical variables of interest are:
 `ActivePlayer` and `franchiseName`.
 Based on the contingency table, all of the selected franchises have more inactive players than active players.